a rare Buddhist dance~Itozaki of Etizen coast

 Festivals cost money.
 The enthusiasm of the locals is strong, but it is not enough to keep the festival afloat.
 For this reason, a tour bus has recently started to operate from the station at the foot of the mountain only during the period when several festivals are concentrated.
 Toyotetsu Sightseeing has also begun to offer tours.
 Even with a car, it is dangerous to go to a mountainous sight-seeing area at night.
 We recommend that those who wish to visit join a such a tour.

 “Hanamatsuri” is a festival centered on Oni (ogres).
-So, there may have once been such a tour.
+So maybe there used to be a tour like this.

 This article is based on the 2018 tour.